org-emotion-researcher/DeepFace-Demonstration/README.md

 3. **Internet Connection**:
    - The initial installation of the project requires a stable internet connection to download the relevant scripts.
-   - Furthermore the project automatically downloads required ressources (e.g., Python libraries or model weights) if they are not found on your system which also require an internet connection.
+   - Furthermore the project automatically downloads required resources (e.g., Python libraries or model weights) if they are not found on your system which also require an internet connection.

 4. **Storage Space**:
    - Requires approximately 2–5 GB of free storage, depending on input video size and output files.